Welcoming and Affirming Environment

 Exploring

-We have an unclear policy for how to meet and greet family members when they call or come to school.
+We follow an unclear policy for how to meet and greet family members when they call or come to school.

 Growing

-We have a policy for how to meet and greet family members when they call or come to school, but it is inconsistently applied.
+We follow a clear policy for how to meet and greet family members when they call or come to school, but the policy is inconsistently applied.

 Utilizing

-We have a policy for how to meet and greet family members when they call or come to school, and it is consistently applied.
+We follow a clear policy for how to meet and greet family members when they call or come to school, and the policy is consistently applied.

 Transforming

-We have a policy that emphasizes kindness and transparency for how to meet and greet family members when they call or come to school, and it is consistently applied.
+We follow a clear policy that emphasizes kindness and transparency for how to meet and greet family members when they call or come to school, and the policy is consistently applied.

 Selected Rating: None